Kisner, Scheffler making Sunday a habit in Match Play

 “I don’t ever give up,” Kisner said.
 “I knew I needed to make some birdies.
 I knew I needed him to start thinking about it.
 That’s what I’m always trying to do is get the opponent to think about what I’m doing instead of what they’re doing, and I was able to do that when I holed that bunker shot on 16.”

-Zalatoris lost a big lead to Kevin Na in the fourth round before making a birdie on the 18th hole to force overtime, and he outlasted him on the fourth extra hole.
+Zalatoris lost a big lead to Kevin Na in the fourth round before making a birdie on the 18th hole to force overtime, and he outlasted him in 22 holes.
 And then he had to go back out and face Kisner, who now has a 21-6-1 record at Austin Country Club.

-Johnson ended the hopes of the sentimental favorite, Bland, the oldest man in the field who needed to win one more match to assure moving into the top 50 for a spot in the Masters.
-Bland went 2 up quickly, missed a 10-foot birdie putt on the seventh hole and then Johnson won the next three to take control.
+Conners has a dangerous game in match play.
+He keeps it in play and rarely gives away holes.
+He has trailed only five holes in five matches and his quarterfinal match against Abraham Ancer was the first time he played the 18th hole in competition this year.
+In fact, he never reached the 18th in three losing matches a year ago.

+“I was looking in my yardage book, keeping notes of what I’ve done the previous days,” Conners said.
+“And the notes were dwindling on those last few holes.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports